 Renders Produced By TCF Architecture

 Because of cost-saving steps made by the district, additional state funding assistance for Swift Water Elementary, and an accelerated construction schedule for the elementary projects, Peninsula School District will be able to modernize and add additional classrooms at Kopachuck Middle School and Key Peninsula Middle School using 2019 capital bond funds.
 After elementary overcrowding and emergent facility needs, addressing middle school overcrowding was identified as the district’s next highest priority.

 How Are We Funding Modernizations at Key Peninsula Middle School and Kopachuck Middle School?

-PSD qualified for School Construction Assistance Program (SCAP) dollars from the state for Artondale, Elementary School #9, Evergreen, Kopachuck, and Key Peninsula, allowing the district to pool bond funds designated for emergent needs to pay for the middle school projects.
+PSD qualified for School Construction Assistance Program (SCAP) dollars from the state for Artondale, Swift Water Elementary, Evergreen, Kopachuck, and Key Peninsula, allowing the district to pool bond funds designated for emergent needs to pay for the middle school projects.

 - The rapid design and permitting schedules on the four elementary school projects helped avoid some expected inflation costs.